Philenst/wireguard-install/.github/README.md

 How do i install wireguard without the questions?
 (Headless Install)
 - `cd /etc/wireguard/` and than `HEADLESS_INSTALL=y ./wireguard-server.sh`

+How do i debug the script?
+- `cd /etc/wireguard/` and than `DEBUGGING=y ./wireguard-server.sh`

 ---
 ### Developing
 Use a browser based development environment: